Getting Started

 ./plume3d /path/to/my_game./plume3d /path/to/my_game.zipThe engine mounts that path and looks for game.toml and main.wren (or the script configured in game.toml).

-2. Download the Blender addon
+2. Get the Blender addon

 Section titled “2.
-Download the Blender addon”The Blender addon lets you attach Wren scripts and config to objects and collections in a .blend file.
+Get the Blender addon”The Blender addon lets you attach Wren scripts and config to objects and collections in a .blend file.
 You can skip this for your first app and add it when you start using Blender-authored scenes.

 Prerequisite: Install Blender 5.0 from the Blender release index.
 The addon is built for Blender 5.0.

-__init__.pyand theplume3d_wren.py. - In Blender: Edit → Preferences → Add-ons → Install…
+- In Blender: Edit → Preferences → Add-ons → Install…

-- Select plume3d_wren.py (or a zip of the addon folder containing
+- Select plume3d_wren.py (or the

-__init__.pyandplume3d_wren.py). - Enable the addon (search for “Plume3D” in the addon list).
+plume3d_blender_5_0.zipdirectly). - Enable the addon (search for “Plume3D” in the addon list).

 - Tag and Collision layer names are defined in your app’s